 Magsar and Ankhaa are working hard to secure a future for their family’s future.
 Thanks to them, the children now have a choice: stay on the Great White Steppe, or leave for an uncertain future elsewhere – most likely in the city.
 From now on, the choice is theirs.
 Magsar and Ankhaa know this and will respect their individual decisions.

-A 48-minute film in English and Mongolian with subtitles and an original soundtrack by Marco Rosano.
+A 49-minute film in English and Mongolian with subtitles in English, French, Italian and Swedish with an original soundtrack by Marco Rosano.

 Horse trainer & writer